ZuluChuk/EnvoyTest/README.md

 * Demonstrate that you understand Git branching by creating a new feature branch with a descriptive name.
 * Add some FAQ data to `faq.json` located in data folder
 * Use `product.html` same file as used in task#2
-* Create accordion with FAQ about product in form of accordion - content should be populated from `products.json`
+* Create accordion with FAQ about product in form of accordion - headings and content of each item should be populated dynamically using `faq.json` file
 * By default all answers should be collapsed on click of question - accordion should open answer and collapse previously opened questions if any
 * Create a pull request for this branch